DrewStanger/simplewebcrawl/README.md

 # WebCrawler

 This is a multi-threaded web crawler implemented in Python.
-The python works iteratively from a provided starting domain and will explore all URLs contained in that domain to a specified depth.
+It uses a Breadth-First Search (BFS) approach, starting from a provided domain, to explore all URLs within that domain up to a specified depth.

-The results from a crawl are stored as a JSON file mapping visited URLs to a list of URLs found within that page.
+The results from a crawl are stored as a JSON file, mapping each visited URL to a list of URLs found on that page.

-## How to Install
+## Installation

-Install dependencies
+Install the necessary dependencies using pip:

 ```
 pip3 install -r requirements.txt
 ```

-## How to use
+## Usage

-You can run the web crawler from root of the project by doing the following
+You can run the web crawler from the root of the project with the following command:

 ```
 python -m webcrawler.crawler --domain <domain_url> --max_depth <depth> --conc <number_of_concurrent_requests>
 ```
-For example, to run the web crawler against monzo.com, run the following.
+For example, to crawl monzo.com with a maximum depth of 1 and 10 concurrent requests, run:
 ```
 python -m webcrawler.crawler --domain http://monzo.com --max_depth 1 --conc 10
 ```